dhylan01/dhylan01/README.md

 - 👋 Hi, I’m Dhylan
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and have previous experience in software engineering from Databricks and Amazon
-- 🌱 I’m currently learning Full-Stack Web Development
+- 🌱 I’m currently pursuing my Master's Degree at the University of California: San Diego in Computer Engineering and excited to continue learning new software/hardware skills.

 - 📫 How to reach me ...
  Email: dhylan01@gmail.com